stuartjwright/fantasy-football-app/report/060-implementation.md

 4. A countdown timer begins after the first succesful bid, and is reset after every subsequent successful bid.
 5. When the countdown timer reaches 0, the player sale is finalised.
 6. Steps 2-5 are repeated until all squads are complete, at which point the auction is finalised.

-Each of the above steps is discussed in greater detail in the following six sections.

 ### Starting the Auction